Germany: Police brace for major coronavirus skeptic march in Düsseldorf | DW | 20.09.2020

 There are also several counterdemonstrations planned in the city.

-The initiative behind the protest is a regional branch of the Querdenken (Lateral Thinking) movement, which has staged rallies across the country, including in the capital, Berlin.
+A regional branch of the Querdenken (Lateral Thinking) movement is behind the protest.
+The group has staged rallies across the country, including in the capital, Berlin.

 Read more: Coronavirus: What you should know about tests

-Previous protests have attracted a motley group of participants who, while united in their rejection of the government's strategy to manage the pandemic, represent a wide range of worldviews.
+Previous protests have attracted participants who, while united in their rejection of the government's strategy to manage the pandemic, represent a wide range of worldviews.

 They include people opposed to vaccines who see the pandemic as a hoax intended to generate revenue for big pharmaceutical companies and often cite Microsoft founder and philanthropist Bill Gates as the instigator.
 Others see the pandemic as real, but as having been caused by the 5G cellular networks currently being rolled out across the world.
 Still others believe the measures taken to prevent COVID-19 spreading are an example of government overreach leading to authoritarianism.